FourjsGenero-Cordova-Plugins/cordova-plugin-fingerprint-aio/fgl/README.md

 *fglcdvAuthBio* is the Genero wrapper library around the cordova Fingerprint/FaceID plugin.
-Use it in your BDL programs by using
+Use it in your Genero programs by using
 ```

 IMPORT FGL fglcdvAuthBio